Skip to content

 Step 1: Provision Cluster

-In this step, we will create the declarative cluster specificiation file and use the RCTL CLI to provision the cluster from the specification file.
+In this step, we will create the declarative cluster specification file and use the RCTL CLI to provision the cluster from the specification file.
 We will first deploy the cluster with a single node group for system level resources.
 We will then add the Windows node group to the cluster.

 • Save the below specification file to your computer as "eks-windows-cluster.yaml".
 Note, the highlighted sections in the spec will need to be updated to match your environment.